Off-grid solar systems are completely independent of the power grid. You can also refer to them as independent solar power or stand-alone solar power.

 Rating of Inverter:

 The rating of the inverter you are going for is also an important metric to consider.

-The power rating should be equal or more than the total load in watt at any instant.
+The power rating should be equal to or more than the total load in watts at any instant.

 Luckily, way back in step one, you created a loads list that figured out both the constant watts and surge requirements of your loads.